jboss-developer/jboss-eap-quickstarts/hibernate3/README.md

 This quickstart, like the `log4j` quickstart, demonstrates how to define a module dependency.
 However, this quickstart goes beyond that and also demonstrates the following:

 * WAR creation - The Maven script and Maven WAR plugin create a *WAR* archive that includes ONLY the Hibernate 3.x binaries.
 To understand better how this is achieved, please refer to the *pom.xml* in the root directory of this quickstart.
 Additional information can be found in the <http://maven.apache.org/plugins/maven-war-plugin> documentation.
 * Module exclusion and inclusion - This example demonstrates how to control class loading using *dependencies* and *exclusions* in the *jboss-deployment-structure.xml* file.
-For more information about this file, see the [JBoss Enterprise Application Platform Documentation](https://access.redhat.com/documentation/en-US/JBoss_Enterprise_Application_Platform/) _Development Guide_.
+For more information about this file, see the [Red Hat JBoss Enterprise Application Platform Documentation](https://access.redhat.com/documentation/en-US/JBoss_Enterprise_Application_Platform/) _Development Guide_.
 * Persistence configuration - Configuration is required to tell the container how to load JPA/Hibernate.